AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/optional-features/tricksters-escape-xge.md

 tags:
 - ttrpg-cli/compendium/src/5e/xge
 - ttrpg-cli/optional-feature/ei
-aliases: ["Trickster's Escape"]
+aliases:
+- Trickster's Escape
 ---
 # Trickster's Escape
 *Source: Xanathar's Guide to Everything p.
 57*
 **Prerequisite**: 7th
-You can cast [freedom of movement](freedom-of-movement.md) once on yourself without expending a spell slot.
+You can cast [freedom of movement](03.PlayerLog&Handouts/Mechanics/CLI/spells/freedom-of-movement.md) once on yourself without expending a spell slot.
 You regain the ability to do so when you finish a long rest.